 All students attending the University of Houston-Victoria must be proficient in the use of English.
-Students, regardless of immigration status, whose educational instruction has not been in the English language and/or whose first or native language is not English, must demonstrate English proficiency in one of the following ways:
+Students, regardless of immigration status, whose educational instruction has not been in the English language and/or whose first or native language is not English, must demonstrate English proficiency in one of the following ways.
+Official submitted scores must be less than three years old.